Ingham, Norfolk: History

 Ingham's name is of Anglo-Saxon origin and derives from the Old English for Inga's homestead, possibly linked to the Germanic Ingaevones tribe.

 In the Domesday Book, Ingham is listed as a settlement of 45 households in the hundred of Happing.
 In 1086, the village was divided between the East Anglian estates of Count Alan of Brittany and St Benet's Abbey.

 The Lordship of Ingham was possessed at a very early date by the Ingham family.
 An Oliver de Ingham was living in 1183 and a John de Ingham is known to have been Lord in the reign of Richard I. The great-grandson of John, the distinguished Oliver Ingham lived here and his son-in-law Miles Stapleton of Bedale, Yorkshire, inherited jure uxoris.

 Ingham Old Hall has its origins in the medieval times having been built circa 1320.
 In the 14th century the Hall was inhabited by the local Lord of the Manor, Sir Miles Stapleton, whose tomb stands in Ingham's Holy Trinity church alongside that of his father in law, Sir Oliver de Ingham.

+A tower mill was built in Ingham c.1763.
+It was replaced by another tower mill c.1872, which survives.